Ellansé S/M/L Complication Differences: M Is Already Hard

 | Follow-up scheduling | Longer formulations require extended monitoring |

-- Conservative treatment trial: For early inflammatory nodules, steroids or 5-FU may be attempted first
+- Conservative treatment: for early inflammatory nodules, steroids or 5-FU may help.

-- Minimally invasive extraction: When medical treatment fails, ultrasound-guided extraction is the definitive solution
+- Minimally invasive extraction: when medical treatment fails, ultrasound-guided extraction is the definitive answer.

 For more on Ellanse removal, see Can Ellanse Be Removed?